Toggle Nav

 4. Independence

-The Company manages the business in a professional manner, without any conflict of interest or influence or pressure from any party that is in contravention with the laws and regulations.
+The Company manages the business in a professional manner, without any conflict of interest or influence or pressure from any party that is in contrary to the laws and regulations.
 This is demonstrated in the Company’s objective decision making, which is free of any intervention from third parties.

 5. Fairness

-The Company treats all the shareholders equitably, irrespective of whether they are majority or minority shareholders, and guarantees the rights of the shareholders and stakeholders.
-The Company therefore always provides the same opportunities to all shareholders to vote and challenge the Company at the AGM, and treats all stakeholders fairly by providing equal opportunities with regard to employment, training, promotion, access to information, and so on.
+The Company treats all the shareholders equitably, regardless of whether they are majority or minority shareholders, and guarantees the rights of the shareholders and stakeholders.
+Therefore, the Company always provides equal opportunities to all shareholders to make decisions and engage with the company in AGMS, and treats all stakeholders fairly by providing equal opportunities related to employment, training, promotion, access to information, and so forth.

 Implementation of GCG principle